Pet End-of-Life & Palliative Care

 Euthanasia Services: A Peaceful Goodbye

-In-home euthanasia: For a peaceful and familiar environment, we offer in-home euthanasia for established clients, allowing your pet to be surrounded by their family in the comfort of your home.
+- In-home euthanasia for established clients, allowing your pet to remain in the comfort and familiarity of home

-Aftercare options: We offer a variety of aftercare services, including cremation services by Eastern Carolina Pet Cremations based on your family’s wishes.
+- Aftercare options, including cremation services through Eastern Carolina Pet Cremations, based on your wishes

 How to Get Started

-If you believe your pet may benefit from palliative care or if you are facing the difficult decision of end-of-life care, we are here to help.
-Please contact us to schedule a consultation with one of our veterinarians.
-We’ll discuss your pet’s needs, your options, and work together to make the best decisions for your pet’s comfort and quality of life.
+If your pet may benefit from palliative care or you are facing end-of-life decisions, we are here to help.
+A consultation with one of our veterinarians allows us to discuss your pet’s condition, your concerns, and the options available to support comfort and quality of life.